JayCeeKay1991/foosha/README.md

-Foosha is a project which was created within one week at Codeworks software engineering immersive bootcamp.
+Foosha is a foodsharing app designed for mobile use.

-It is a foodsharing app designed for mobile use.
+It is a project which was created within one week at Codeworks software engineering immersive bootcamp, and it will be developed further by collaborators wihthin this course.

 ## Collaborate